-Come and explore the unique Coromandel Peninsula in New Zealand, the land of white sand beaches, dramatic cliffs, green pastures, and deep native Kauri forests.
+Come and explore the unique Coromandel Peninsula, which should be included in your New Zealand itinerary, the land of white sand beaches, dramatic cliffs, green pastures, and deep native Kauri forests.
 The northern part of Coromandel is a home for wild Kiwis and if you are lucky enough, you can still spot them.

 This online guide will take you to the natural jewels of Coromandel, all must see places to visit and nice hiking trails.